chenmingzhang/PyTOUGH/README.md

 known issues:
-1. can not parse t2listing when kddata is more than 2.
+1. can not parse t2listing (flow.out) when kddata is more than 2.
-2. does not include parsing nesq nad1 and nad2
+2. does not include parsing nesq nad1 and nad2, which may resulted in error in parsing error.